-Rail Depot Sales (Sand & Gravel) 24,917 33,148 25,775 1 1 33,148 N/A N/A N/A 2.38mtpa (reported) The same as 2018 capacity Reported sales are lower than those of 2018, which had a report of 28,194 tonnes.
+Rail Depot Sales (Sand & Gravel) 24,917 33,148 25,775 L I 33,148 N/A N/A N/A 2.38mtpa (reported) The same as 2018 capacity report Reported sales are lower than those of 2018, which had a report of 28,194 tonnes.
 Both the 10-year and 3-year sales averages are also lower by 11% and 29% respectively.
-Rail Depot (Soft and) 10,222 6,495 8,304 1 Î 6,495 N/A N/A N/A report Sales are higher in 2019 with 2018 sales being only 8,477 tones.
+Rail Depot (Soft and) 10,222 6,495 8,304 I Î 6,495 N/A N/A N/A Sales are higher in 2019 with 2018 sales being only 8,477 tones.
 While the overall 10-year average trend is down, while the 3-year sales average trend is increasing by almost 20%.
-Rail Depot Sales (Crushed Rock) 561,738 409,683 521,211 Î Î 409,683 N/A N/A N/A Sales increased in 2019 from 0.533Mt to 0.562Mt, and both the 10-year and 3-year average sales trends are higher.

-the land-won sharp sand and gravels in Kent, as a share of overall aggregate supply, as continuing to decline with no land-dank replenishments of new reserves.
+Rail Depot Sales (Crushed Rock) 561,738 409,683 521,211 Û Î 409,683 N/A N/A N/A - Sales increased in 2019 from 0.533Mt to 0.562Mt, and both the 10-year and 3-year average sales trends are higher.
+Commentary Image: Control of the strap Control of the strap The extrapolated sales data show the land-won sharp sand and gravels in Kent, as a share of overall aggregate supply, as continuing to decline with no land-bank replenishments of new reserves.
 Soft sand from the land-won sector retains a substantial land-bank, greater than the 7-year NPPF minimum in any one year for approximately another 10 years given the extrapolated 2019 LAA Rate figure.
 No new reserves have been reported and both extrapolated 10 and 3-years sales averages are down.
 The results of the National Survey will provide a clearer understanding of how the land-won sands and gravels element of the overall supply is changing.
 Land-won hard rock sales remain confidential, though the substantive reserves available will enable whatever demand exists to be supplied well into the future.
 Importation via wharfs of marine dredged sand and gravels are extrapolated as being down.
 Given the lack of 2019 sales data at this time; this conclusion is to be treated with caution.
 The results of the National Survey will provide a clearer understanding of how this element of the overall supply is changing.
-Similarly, the apparent increasing trend shown by the 10 and 3-year average sales of hard rock imports will be either confirmed or corrected by the results of the National Survey once available.
-Available capacity for expansion remains extensive, no further loses in wharf capacity were reported in 2019.

-Rail depot imports sales data was made known to the County Council.
+Raid depot imports sales data at was made known to the County Council.
 The sales of Sharp sand and gravels is down, both on the 10 and 3-year sales averages.
 Soft sand, as an import via rail, remains insignificant in overall supply terms though sales have increased significantly compared to 2018 (up by 20%).
 Hard rock rail depot sales are showing some increase overall (at just over 5% up from 2018).
 Recycled and secondary aggregates sales exceed 1.0Mt in 2019, up 36.6% compared to 2018.
 Both the 10 and 3-year sales averages are showing an increasing trend; the sector has further substantial headroom for further expansion.